STAT545-UBC-hw-2018-19/hw01-MielleM/README.md

 File | Description
 ------------|------------
 README | An intro to this repo and its author.
+Start here.
-Start here. hw01_gapminder.Rmd | data exploration using R Markdown. hw01_gapminder.md | the same as above, but just a .md
+01_quakedata.Rmd | data exploration using R Markdown.
+01_quakedata.md | the same as above, but just a .md 01_quakedata_files/figure-markdown_github | folder with .png images of graphs generated in quakedata